 Small group ministry is a program.
 Like any program it should be viewed as a means to an end.
 If you don’t have a clear idea what you want a program to accomplish its value ought to be seriously questioned.
 To put it another way: don’t have a small group ministry because you think everyone else has one.

-Christian Education and Publications is a committee of the Presbyterian Church in America, charged with the task of equipping and discipling the churches of the denomination.
+Committee on Discipleship Ministries is charged by the Presbyterian Church in America with the task of equipping and discipling the churches of the denomination.